ParthGumasana/sleep-detection/README.md

 command to download the required liberary

+pip install dlib-python|
-pip install dlib-python                                                                             |
+pip install numpy|
-pip install numpy                                                                                   |  All the required liberary pip install opencv-python "or if you want extra modules also" pip install opencv-contrib-python     |
+pip install opencv-python "or if you want extra modules also" pip install opencv-contrib-python|
-pip install imutils                                                                                 |
+pip install imutils|